AgileRL/AgileRL/README.md

 accelerate launch --config_file configs/accelerate/accelerate.yaml demos/demo_online_distributed.py
 ```
 > Note: If you are running demo or benchmarking scripts in development mode, without having installed AgileRL, you will need to uncomment two lines at the beginning of the file.

+## Tutorials
+We are in the process of creating tutorials on how to use AgileRL and train agents on a variety of tasks.
+Currently, we have tutorials for single-agent tasks, such as training DQN to
+play Connect Four with curriculum learning and self-play, and also for multi-agent tasks in MPE environments.
+Check them out in our docs <a href="https://docs.agilerl.com/en/latest/tutorials/index.html">here</a>.
+Our demo files also provide examples on how to train agents using AgileRL, and more information can be found in our <a href="https://docs.agilerl.com">documentation</a>.

 ## Evolvable algorithms implemented (more coming soon!)
   * DQN